sudomateo/website/content/posts/salary-transparency/index.md

 - It's okay to encourage yourself and others to discuss salary transparency, especially if you have the privilege to do so.
 I've spoken up about salary transparency at past employers.
-I've even managed a Slack channel named `#talk-pay` where employees could anononymously post their compensation information.
+I've even managed a Slack channel named `#talk-pay` where employees could anonymously post their compensation information.
 I caught flack for that.
 I received direct messages from managers and directors asking me to stop.
 Did I stop?
 No. Do I regret that?
 Not one bit.
-Especially not after the countles direct messages from employees thanking me for speaking up about salary transparency and recounting how it's helped them in their career.
+Especially not after the countless direct messages from employees thanking me for speaking up about salary transparency and recounting how it's helped them in their career.
 - I'm not embarrassed about anything listed here.
 I'm sure I could be getting